-Argument Preview: A second review of whether negligence is sufficient mens rea for a violation of Article 134, in United States v.
+Opinion Analysis: It is (usually) inappropriate to infer a negligence mens rea for Article 134, in United States v.
 Tucker

 Whether the Army Court erred in holding that the minimum mens rea required under clauses 1 and 2 of Article 134, UCMJ, to separate wrongful from innocent conduct is simple negligence.